Daring to Own Your Story™ Retreats

 - Quality amenities at the National Ability Center.
 Delicious food, comfortable lodging, and reliable transportation are part of the program.
 You can learn more at www.nac.com

 - Life-changing experiences.
 The time spent at the retreat creates a lasting impact that will stay with you as you move forward in your life with family, friends, work and community.

 "When we deny the story, it defines us.
 When we own the story, we can write a brave new ending." ~Brené Brown

-Open up to the stories we tell ourselves after we have fallen and gain an empowered outlook with the Rising Strong curriculum facilitated by Nicole Wall, LCMHC, CDWF.
-Connect with other women living with blindness without judgment.
+Open up to the stories we tell ourselves and gain an empowered outlook with the connections and activities at the National Ability Center.
+Connect with other women living with blindness.
 Discover valuable tools to deal with loss and uncertainty, and develop shame resistance.
 Choose authenticity and write the ending to your story.

-Dynamic program includes four nights lodging, all meals, & amazing activities including ropes course, water activity, hiking, yoga, time for reflection, and the Rising Strong Curriculum.
+Dynamic program includes three nights lodging, all meals, & amazing activities including ropes course, hiking, cycling, yoga, time for reflection, and processing with experienced therapists.
 This life-changing retreat will be held in Park City, Utah.
-June 21-25. $1,095 (scholarships available).
+September 20-23, 2018.

 “I really treasured everything about this experience more than I ever imagined.
 I will definitely recommend this program!” – J

 “I felt such a sense of renewal after the retreat.
 The facilitators were fantastic.
 Felt like you kept things safe and compassionate for everyone.
 Really appreciate all the details and planning.” –S